-For our next question, "If yes, collect the interpreter's badge number," we will just set it up as a free text question with the label "Interpreter's Badge Number."
-We do not need the "if yes..." wording, as we will eventually make it so that this question only displays if Yes was entered for the previous question.
-However, to start, we will just create the question, keeping in mind that we will add a parent/child relation later.
-Drag the Free Text Question from the left-hand panel to the appropriate location in the center panel, and create the question:
+For our next question, "If yes, collect the interpreter's badge number", we will just set up as a free text question with the label "Interpreter's Badge Number".
+We do not need to have the "if yes..." wording, as we will eventually make it so that this question only displays if Yes was entered for the previous question.
+However, to start, we will just create the question, keeping in mind that we will be adding a parent/child relation in a later step.
+Drag the Free Text Question from the left hand panel to the appropriate location in the center panel, and create the question: